- What is a Compiler?

-Q: Which is better?
-Compiler or Interpreter?
+Q.1: Which is better: A compiler or an Interpreter?

-A: The betterness depends on the need.
+Ans: The betterness depends on the need.
 The interpreter is highly useful in debugging but the overall execution is slow.
 While a compiler scans the entire source code, resolving errors is slightly difficult.
 Selection is purely dependent on the end result.

-Q: Which is faster?
+Q.2: Which is faster?
 Compiler or Interpreter?

-A: If the process is considered, the Interpreter is faster than the compiler.
+Ans: If the process is considered, the Interpreter is faster than the compiler.
 However, once a program is compiled, Runtime or execution is faster for a compiled program over-interpreted ones.

-Q: Can anyone use an interpreter instead of a compiler?
+Q.3: Can anyone use an interpreter instead of a compiler?

-A: Yes.
+Ans: Yes.
 Interpreters have advantages like easier debugging, portability, etc. Depending upon the necessity, one can use an interpreter instead of a compiler.

-Q: Is Python interpreter or compiler?
+Q.4: Is Python an interpreter or a compiler?

-Q: What are the examples of interpreters?
+Q.5: What are the examples of interpreters?